alphagov/pp-puppet/development/README.md

   If this happens, running `vagrant provision` again may fix it (issue [#36](https://github.com/alphagov/pp-development/issues/36)).
 - When provisioning has completed successfully you should see the line:
   `[bootstrap] pp-development/tools/bootstrap-vagrant exit success`
-- SSH on to the virtual machine with `vagrant ssh`
+- SSH on to the virtual machine with `vagrant ssh development-1`
 - Install dependencies for each required app in `/var/apps` by following the instructions in their README files
 - Add the following to your hosts file -